pylelab/USalign/readme.txt

               (1) Fixed bug in reading PDB files with negative residue index, at the expense of the '-o' option now only being able to output superposed structure instead of full rasmol script.
-              (2) Implemented by the '-fast' option the fTM-align algorithm as described in Dong R, Pan S, Peng Z, Zhang Y, & Yang J (2018) Nucleic acids research. gky430.
+              (2) Implemented the fTM-align algorithm (by the '-fast' option) as described in Dong R, Pan S, Peng Z, Zhang Y, & Yang J (2018) Nucleic acids research. gky430.
               (3) Included option to perform TM-align against a whole folder of PDB files.
-A full list of options not available in the Fortran version can be explored by TMalign -h
+A full list of options not available in the Fortran version can be explored by TMalign -h 2018/07/27: Added the -byresi option for TM-score comparison without re-alignment as in TMscore and TMscore -c
 ===============================================================================

 =========================